 Correct observations real-time

 Take every effort possible to correct observations while the FDA investigator is still onsite and express that the remaining issues are in the process of being addressed, ideally with a stated timeline.
 It’s important to communicate these changes or planned changes before or during a close-out meeting, and before the FDA inspection report is completed.
 Remain professional, provide proof whenever possible, and keep copies of signed-off documents.

 A hyper-adaptive Quality Management Software

-QMS software has evolved from customizable solutions that are typically expensive, time consuming, and with limited configurability capabilities to quality automation software that empower users with tremendous flexibility and at a lower total cost of ownership.
+QMS software has evolved from customizable solutions that are typically expensive, time-consuming, and with limited configurability capabilities to quality automation software that empowers users with tremendous flexibility at a lower total cost of ownership.
 A modern and hyper-adaptive quality automation solution will ensure compliance today and into the future as you can easily address new business and regulatory changes.